elipousson/old_website/_notes/artifacts-american-past.md

 - magazine and newspaper accounts
 - artistic and photographic renderings

 Pay special attention to changes in representation, renderings, and perspectives (esp. distortions and exaggerations).
-Ask:
+Students can ask:

 - Does the building "stand" for something?
 Or "make a statements" about the "cultural, economic, or social status" of the owners?
 - Is this an intended or unintended act by the original owners or designers?